Exclusive: Google’s privacy push draws U.S. antitrust scrutiny - sources

 The Justice Department declined comment for this story.

-Google defended its ad business, saying it was helping companies grow and protecting users’ privacy from exploitative practices.
+Google defended its moves in the ads business, saying it was helping companies grow and protecting users’ privacy from exploitative practices.

-“The enormous competition in ad tools has made online ads more affordable, reduced fees, and expanded options for publishers and advertisers,” the company said.
+A spokeswoman pointed to an alternative to cookies that Google is leading called the Privacy Sandbox that could allow businesses to target clusters of consumers without identifying individuals, among other proposals.
+“We will not replace third-party cookies with alternative methods to track individual people across the web,” she said.

 If the Justice Department sues over ads-related conduct, it could file a new lawsuit or join the Texas case, one of the sources said.
 But antitrust litigation experts said the department also still had time to amend its existing complaint to include the ad tech concerns.